 The Company concluded that Proteovant is providing the Company with research services throughout the period until the Company can exercise its option to obtain a worldwide, exclusive license to develop and commercialize any licensed compound.
 Therefore, the Company recorded the \$20.0 million upfront payment as an asset on the unaudited condensed consolidated financial statements and records it as research and development expense over the expected research period.
-During the three months ended March 31, 2023 and 2022, the Company recorded research and development expense of \$1.3 million and \$0.5 million, respectively, under the Proteovant collaboration agreement.
-The Company reevaluates the research period at the end of each reporting period and as any changes in circumstances occur, and if necessary, the Company adjusts its estimate of expected research period accordingly.
-Each research and development milestone payment will be accrued and expensed when probable.
+The Company reevaluates the expected research period at the end of each reporting period and prospectively adjusts the amortization of the asset for changes in the expected research period.
+Each research and development milestone payment is accrued and expensed when probable.
+During the three and six months ended June 30, 2023, the Company recorded research and development expense of \$4.3 million and \$5.7 million, respectively, under the Proteovant collaboration agreement.
+During the three and six months ended June 30, 2022, the Company recorded research and development expense of \$1.0 million and \$1.5 million, respectively, under the Proteovant collaboration agreement.